bolorundurowb/Open-Exam-Suite/README.md

 1. Full rewrite for stability sake.

-## Version 3.1 proposed features
+## Version 3.1 features
-Version 3.1 will keep backward compatibility with v3.0 exams (obviously), but will aim to run better and faster.
-The upgrades will affect every part of the app from the shared library to the exam converter, the creator and the simulator.
+Version 3.1 keeps backward compatibility with v3.0 exams (obviously), but aims to run better and faster.
+The upgrades affect every part of the app from the shared library to the exam converter, the creator and the simulator.

 #### General improvements
-1. A feature that has been requested multiple times would be implemented; support for questions with multiple answers would be added.
+1. A feature that has been requested multiple times would be implemented; support for questions with multiple answers has been added.

 #### Creator Section
-1. Support for exporting exams as `JSON` would be added.
+1. Support for exporting exams as `JSON` has be added.
+2. Support for exporting exams as `XML` has be added.